-The Butterfly Pull-up is an advanced pull-up variation used by athletes participating in the sport of CrossFit.
+The Butterfly Pull-up is an advanced pull-up variation used by athletes participating in the sport of fitness.
 This movement requires significant strength, mobility, and coordination to perform.
-CrossFit athletes perform the butterfly pull-up because it allows them to perform more pull-ups in less time, which creates a large benefit in competition.
+Fitness athletes perform the butterfly pull-up because it allows them to perform more pull-ups in less time, which creates a large benefit in competition.
 But many athletes fall into the trap of jumping into butterfly pull-ups too quickly without spending the time developing the pre-requisites for this skill.

 The video below does a great job showing the strength, mobility, and coordination required to perform butterfly pull-ups with proper form.

 The first step in developing the butterfly pull-up is having the right baseline levels of strength.

 Athletes should be able to perform at least five unassisted, behind-the-neck strict pull-ups with a complete range of motion before they attempt butterfly pull-ups.
 This strict strength is necessary to control the rapid descent that you’ll see in the butterfly pullup.
 Athletes that don’t develop appropriate levels of strict strength increase their risk of injury and often develop shoulder pain when performing BPUs.

 Athletes should also be able to complete at least 20 kipping pull-ups with good form before attempting butterfly pull-ups.